-- Responsible use of antibiotics — We comply with the U.S. Food and Drug Administration’s industry guidelines that eliminates the use of medically important antibiotics for growth promotion.
+- Responsible use of antibiotics — We comply with the U.S. Food and Drug Administration’s industry guidance that eliminates the use of medically important antibiotics for growth promotion.
 While we continue to make reductions in antibiotic use, we believe the responsible use of antibiotics includes the appropriate treatment of sick animals.
 When antibiotics are needed to properly care for an animal, only approved medications and dosage levels are used under the direction of a veterinarian.
-In addition, Hormel Foods has a leading animal welfare auditing program and ensuring the responsible use of antibiotics is a key part of that program.
+In addition, Hormel Foods has a leading animal welfare auditing program, and ensuring the responsible use of antibiotics is a key part of that program.

-- Raised without antibiotics – Hormel Foods has invested in producing raised-without-antibiotics products.
-In fact, our purchase of Applegate is a significant commitment in this regard.
+- Producing raised-without-antibiotics products — Hormel Foods has invested in producing raised-without-antibiotics products.
+In fact, our Applegate® brand represents a significant commitment in this regard.
 Our Applegate® product portfolio is produced entirely from animals raised without antibiotics.
 If antibiotics are given to an animal, that animal does not enter the Applegate supply chain.
-In addition, our Jennie-O Turkey Store subsidiary produces several raised-without-antibiotics products.
+In addition, we offer several raised-without-antibiotics foodservice items, Columbus® products and Jennie-O® products.

-The 15 core components of the antibiotic stewardship framework are based on the importance of veterinary guidance and partnership, disease prevention strategies and optimal treatment approaches, as well as effective record keeping and a culture of continuous improvement and commitment to antibiotic stewardship.
+The 15 core components of the antibiotic stewardship framework are based on the importance of veterinary guidance and partnership, disease prevention strategies and optimal treatment approaches, as well as effective record-keeping and a culture of continuous improvement and commitment to antibiotic stewardship.
 The components address education, implementation and evaluation steps for phasing in stewardship programs.
-The framework’s guiding principles are intended to help ensure that stewardship programs have a clear scientific basis, are transparent, minimize the risk of unintended consequences, encourage alternatives to antibiotics, and focus on long-term sustainability.
+The framework’s guiding principles are intended to help ensure stewardship programs have a clear scientific basis, are transparent, minimize the risk of unintended consequences, encourage alternatives to antibiotics, and focus on long-term sustainability.